X16Community/x16-docs/X16 Reference - Appendix XX - VERA TL866-3G.md

 The VERA board is programmed while mounted in the X16 and powered by the computer's PSU, not by the programmer.

-Connect the X16 PSU to the wall socket, and press the computers power button to ensure that 5V is fed to to the VERA board.
+Verify that the wiring is correct, and then connect the X16 PSU to the wall socket.
+Press the computer's power button to ensure that 5V is fed to to the VERA board.

-The FPGA on the VERA is held in reset as VERA pin 3 (CRESET_B) is connected to ground.
+The VERA's FPGA is held in reset as VERA pin 3 (CRESET_B) is connected to ground.
 You will get no screen output after powering on the X16.